Muhyiddin Yassin: COVID-19 pandemic and movement control order

 The government's COVID-19 response had a 93% approval rating in September 2020, with 69% approval for Muhyiddin himself.

 Until early September 2020, Malaysia had a low number of COVID-19 cases.
 Infections rose following the 2020 Sabah state election in September, leading to a surge in Sabah which spread to the Klang Valley area.
 However, unlike the initial promise to reinstate the Movement Control Order (MCO) if the case returns to 3 digits, the government only imposed the Conditional Movement Control Order (CMCO) under the name of "economy".
 The government did not impose the MCO until January 2021.
-Nevertheless, the "MCO 2.0", was criticised for being not as strict as the "MCO 1.0" from March to May 2020.
+Nevertheless, the "MCO 2.0", was criticised by health experts for being not as strict as the "MCO 1.0" from March to May 2020.

 The government's mismanagement of the second and third waves provoked widespread anger among Malaysians, such as hashtags like "#KerajaanGagal" (means Failed Government) and/or "#MuhyiddinOut" which trended online.
 During the third wave in the mid 2021, a "Black Flag Campaign (Bendera Hitam)" became a trend, urging Muhyiddin to immediately resign.

-On July 31, 2021, hundreds of protesters gathered in Kuala Lumpur calling for Muhyiddin's resignation over his government's response to the pandemic.
+On 31 July 2021, hundreds of protesters gathered in Kuala Lumpur calling for Muhyiddin's resignation over his government's response to the pandemic.